Finite-Particle Rates for Regularized Stein Variational Gradient Descent: Introduction

-Our main results provide \emph{finite-particle, non-asymptotic} guarantees for regularized SVGD in both continuous and discrete time, and they clarify how regularization enables control in \emph{true} non-kernalized Fisher information rather than only kernelized (Stein) quantities.
-In continuous time, we show that an annealed (time-averaged) version of the empirical law enjoys quantitative decay of the Fisher information along the interacting particle dynamics.
-Concretely, the average Fisher information over a time horizon $[0,T]$ can be bounded by a sum of (i) an initialization term that decreases as the run time increases, (ii) an interaction term of order $1/N$, and (iii) a regularization-induced term that grows with $T$ but is suppressed by larger $N$ and larger $\nu$.
+In continuous time, we show that an annealed (time-averaged) empirical law enjoys quantitative decay of the Fisher information along the interacting particle dynamics.
+Concretely, the average Fisher information over a time horizon $[0,T]$ can be bounded by a sum of (i) an initialization term that decreases as the run time increases, (ii) an interaction term of order $1/N$, and (iii) a regularization-induced term that grows with $T$ but is suppressed by larger $N$ and $\nu$.
 Choosing an appropriate averaging window (of order $N^{2/3}$) balances these effects and yields explicit rates for the time-averaged measure $\mu_{av}^N$, showing that the Fisher information (and, under a standard $\mathrm{W}_1\mathrm{I}$ inequality for the target, also the $\mathrm{W}_1$ distance) decreases with $N$ at rates that are \emph{kernel-agnostic in the exponent}.
 This stands in contrast with classical SVGD analyses, which typically control only the weaker Stein Fisher information and may require specialized structured kernels to obtain Wasserstein guarantees.

 In discrete time, we complement the continuous-time theory with step-size and regularization schedules that make the finite-$N$ bounds explicit for the practical R-SVGD algorithm.
 A resulting corollary identifies two regimes: when $\nu$ is kept very close to $1$, the method behaves like SVGD and achieves an $N^{-1}$-type accuracy in the regularized Stein metric (up to dimension- and kernel-dependent factors), matching the usual Monte Carlo-type rates for averaged quantities.
 Moreover, when $\nu$ is allowed to \emph{decrease} with $N$, the dynamics become progressively closer to the Wasserstein gradient flow, and we can guarantee convergence in the \emph{true} non-kernelized Fisher information and in $\mathrm{W}_1$ for the annealed iterate---at the price of a slower rate that explicitly captures the estimation cost of inverting the regularized operator.
 The theory pinpoints a sharp trade-off: $\nu$ should not decay too fast (roughly, slower than $N^{-1/3}$ in the stated regime) to ensure the finite-particle error still vanishes, thereby providing principled guidance for tuning $\nu$, $h$, and the averaging horizon in practice.